mehdi-fathi/eloquent-filter/README.md

 SELECT ...
 WHERE ... count_posts < 25
 ```

-**Where nested relation Model (New feature)**
+**Where nested relation Model (:fire: New feature)**

--You can set all nested relation in the query string just by array query string.For example, the users model has a relation with posts.
+You can set all nested relation in the query string just by array query string.For example, the users model has a relation with posts.
  and posts table has relation with orders.
 You can make query condition by set `posts[count_post]` and `posts[orders][name]`
  in the query string.
 Just be careful you must set `posts.count_post` and `posts.orders.name` in the User model.